 Forearm Position

 When your forearm is angled away from your body, you will be biasing the short head.
-In practical terms, you should widen your grip to focus on the short head and narrow your grip to bias the long head.
+In practical terms, widen your grip to focus on the short head and narrow your grip to bias the long head.

 Elbow Position